s-victor/TinyPedal/docs/features.md

 # Available Widgets & Features

+## Cruise
+- Show compass directions with three-figure bearings that matches game's cardinal directions.
+- Show elevation difference in game's coordinate system, with meter or feet as display unit.
+- Show odometer that displays total driven distance of local player, with km or mile as display unit.

 ## Delta best
 - Show delta best based on personal best laptime.
 - Show delta bar with customizable range, size and color.